Product Design Internship · SPARC Sports

 Bottom Line

-Dark Green is currently the leading visual direction, balancing excitement, trust, and usability for SPARC's athlete audience.
-Qualitative feedback further reinforced a preference for clean, slightly brighter interfaces that remain calm and professional.
+Dark Green became the direction — it balances excitement, trust, and usability for SPARC's athletes, where cobalt's popularity didn't survive the quick-check-in workflow.
+Qualitative feedback reinforced clean, slightly brighter interfaces that stay calm and professional.

 GREEN IMPACT ON ATHLETES (New Color Theme)